1. Legal information

 12.2 The website collects this information to provide you with a good user experience.
 We also use this information to help us improve the website and to compile statistical data on its use.

-12.3 Further information about ‘cookies’ and how we use them is available on this website in the ‘Cookies Policy’ by clicking on the link of that name.
+12.3 Further information about ‘cookies’ and how we use them is available on this website in the ‘Cookies Policy’.

 13.1 Information about this website: